NeogitOrg/neogit/README.md

   -- Show relative date by default.
 When set, use `strftime` to display dates commit_date_format = nil, log_date_format = nil,
+  -- When set, used to format the diff. log_pager = nil,
   -- Show message with spinning animation when a git command is running. process_spinner = false,
   -- Used to generate URL's for branch popup action "pull request", "open commit" and "open tree"